 Me and my John

 John and I met through a mutual friend in 2009.
 After a few months of friendship, I realized that I really wanted to be with him when he quit his cushy job to live in a tent in the woods.
-I knew I wanted to marry him after we lived together in a van for 3 months, travelling the western United States with our dog.
+I knew I wanted to marry him after we lived together in a van for 3 months, traveling the western United States with our dog.
 The proposal wouldn’t come for another couple of years, but the wait was worth it.
 John proposed on a trip to Puerto Rico last August, in the crystal clear, shallow waters Playa Media Luna.
 There was no build up speech, just a kiss and suddenly a ring and “Hey Amber…will you marry me?”
 Although I expected the proposal to happen on our trip, I didn’t expect him to bring the ring into the water, so in my surprise I responded with “duh!”

 We’ll be getting married Saturday August 9, 2014, with a budget of about $11,500.
 The theme is pretty loose, but I try to come back to the 3 adjectives we decided on: fun, intimate, and outdoors.
 For the fun aspect, there will be hundreds of yarn pom poms and a piñata.
 The intimacy comes in with our guest list: we’re keeping the guest list small–the venue only holds 44 people.
 After our immediate family and wedding party is counted, that leaves us with 14 spots for other guests.
 Our colors are John’s favorite color blue and my favorite color yellow.
 The blue and yellow also goes beautifully with our venue, which has the blue of the water and fields of yellow wildflowers.